 I love the fall, to celebrate its arrival my family and I went apple picking at a beautiful orchard not far from our home.
 Apple picking is a really great activity to do with the kids, my daughters and I had so much fun.
 Some of our favourite desserts to bake and eat are those made with apples, pumpkins and pears.
 Such treats are abundant this time of the year, and that makes us quite happy.

-These Spiced Apple Galettes have a simple and rustic feel to them since the crust is free formed.
+These easy to make Spiced Apple Galettes have a simple and rustic feel to them since the crust is free formed.
 I found making them this way actually easier than using a pie dish!
 The crust is easy to make and comes out delicious and flaky, I used a combination of all-purpose and whole wheat pastry flour but you can make it using only all-purpose flour.
 For the apples, I used Empire and Macintosh, but you can use a variety of sweet and tart apples that you like.

 This recipe makes one large or two small Spiced Apple Galettes.
 If you’re looking for more apple dessert ideas you’ll want to take a look at these Mini Apple Spice Bundt Cakes, they’re delicious!

 For the dough: